Sensors for healthy homes

 How can sensors help?

-Explore case studies from real-life examples of sensors in action.
+Explore case studies from examples of sensors in action.

 Sensors can be reassuring, but people do not want them to replace face to face care.